Skip links and keyboard navigation

 Click on elements of the model or select from the tabs below

-Manufacturing and industrial waste may include cafeteria garbage, dirt and gravel, masonry and concrete, scrap metals, oil, solvents, chemicals, green waste, wood and scrap lumber, and wastes from industrial products.
-This waste may be:
+Items from manufacturing and industrial activities can make their way into the environment during the manufacturing process and while undertaking general commercial activity.
+The may include staff discarded waste items, dirt and gravel, masonry and concrete, scrap metals, oil, solvents, chemicals, green waste, wood and scrap lumber, and wastes from industrial products.
+This waste may include:

 • general litter blowing or otherwise moving offsite